SiriDB/siridb-docs/content/servers/alter_server/set_address_port.md

 ---
 title: "set address/port"
-weight: 69
+weight: 70
 ---

-Usually its not required to change the servers address or port using this command but instead you should change the address/port in the configuration file (default /etc/siridb/siridb.conf).
+Usually it's not required to change the server's address or port using this command but instead you should change the address/port in the configuration file (default /etc/siridb/siridb.conf).
 When the server gets online it will contact all SiriDB servers and they will automatically update to the new